 Preliminary research indicates the presence of a relatively healthy plant and animal population.
 Bird nesting census figures are impressive!
 Extensive reforestation plantings and grassland restoration in the spring of 2008 were conducted by the Park District in an effort to quickly restore the previously farmed agricultural fields into even more diverse habitat suitable for long term wildlife and ecological benefits.

 The park is undergoing a rapid ecological transformation.
 The large expanses of former pasture and cultivated crop lands are being replaced by the earlier tree plantings and by natural succession.
-Perhaps even more noticeable has been the migration of beaver into the park since 2017.
-This has resulted in the backwater flooding of nearly 20 acres of previously wet forest which has in turn created a much larger ecological diversity of aquatic plant and animal life!
+In 2017 some beaver migrated into the park and this has resulted in the backwater flooding of nearly 20 acres of previously wet forest which has in turn created a much larger ecological diversity of aquatic plant and animal life!

 Location: 3095 State Route 314

 one mile South of Chesterville, East side of State Route 314